mtrudel/hap/README.md

 Documentation can be found at https://hexdocs.pm/hap/.

-Note that in order to have access to the required crypto methods for HAP to function, at least version 23.0 of Erlang is required.
+Note that in order to have access to the required crypto methods for HAP to function, OTP 23 or newer is required.

 ## License